ShobaS/Daily-Log/log.md

 Day 65:
 Started the Drum machine challenge in fcc.
 Worked on the Structuring part.
 Planning to finish it by weekend.

+Day 66:
+Continued on the design part in Drum machine.
+Have to spend more time and complete it and have to start the functionality.